Skip to content Skip to footer

 iv.
 The University of Freiburg provides access to the services and infrastructure described above so that researchers can comply with the requirements of third-party funders and other legal entities and fulfill their responsibilities as described in this policy.

-The Central Data Facility provides advice on all aspects mentioned in the FDM Policy.
-It works closely with the other service providers at UFR to do so.
+The Central Data Facility advises on all aspects mentioned in the RDM policy.
+It works closely with the other service providers at the UFR for this.

 V. Validity